 THE TASTE IN YOUR MOUTH

-My husband asked me the other night when he kissed me, if I could still taste the bacon-pasta dish he had just eaten.
+How many of us can smell what someone had just eaten?
 This got me thinking about the lingering taste of what we eat in our mouths.
 What are you eating?
 Can those who you speak to, tell what you have eaten by the smell on your breath?
 The two worst offenders are garlic and onions, especially when eaten raw.

 This is spiritually true as well.
 It has often been said that “a way to a man’s heart is through his stomach”.
 Well, before it can get to the stomach, it has to go through the mouth.
 The heart-mouth connection is seen throughout scripture. ” For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation” Rom 10:10 .
 God was very intentional about the heart-mouth connection because He understands that , as the only speaking spirits, “ Those who guard their mouths and tongues keep themselves from calamity. ” Proverbs 21:23.

 What we eat then, comes out of our mouths on our breath.
 What are you eating?
 Naturally, we think of what we have eaten last and if this is on our breath.
 What you are eating also locates where you are.
 This is true geographically as well as spiritually.We do not only eat natural food, but we need spiritual sustenance as well.